The demands of the modern world require complex IT landscapes with various disparate systems, applications, and multiple platforms.

 - High investment costs are required by SOA in terms of development, technology, and human resources.

-- Greater overhead is offered when a service interacts within another.
+- Greater overhead is offered when a service interacts with another.
 Machine load and response time are improved during the validation of input parameters.

 - It is not available for applications with a GUI interface.